Stocks wobble, hover near record highs in afternoon trading

 Analysts expect the recovery to continue, but they also expect the market remain choppy as investors shift money to companies and industries that stand to benefit as the pandemic eases.

-Carnival, which essentially shut down during the pandemic, rose 2.3% for one of the biggest gains in the S&P 500.
+Carnival, which essentially shut down during the pandemic, rose 2.8%.
 The company said bookings have picked up.
 Other cruise line operators also gained ground as they plan to restart operations.

 In Europe, France's CAC 40 fell less than 0.1%, Germany's DAX fell 0.2%, and Britain's FTSE rose 0.9%.
 Markets in Asia were mixed.